Citi relaunches the Citi Prestige Credit Card to new applicants

 Along with the removal of the two-point bonus on entertainment purchases, Citi Prestige cardholders can expect a few negative changes, including:

-Annual fee increase – The already high annual fee of $450 will increase to $495 in September 2019.
+Annual fee increase – The already high annual fee of $450 has increased to $495.
 Additionally, an authorized user fee of $75 will be implemented.
 Note, these changes will not apply to cardholders who are Citigold and Private Bank clients.

 Capped complimentary fourth night benefit – Instead of having the ability to use the fourth night benefit multiple times throughout the year, cardholders will be limited to using the benefit up to two times annually starting Sept.
 1, 2019.